The four undefeated contenders for the BCS Championship Game lost a member on Saturday.

 Carey, who only had 25 carries, broke a record that was held by Washington State's Rueben Mayes since 1984.
 Carey's no stranger to big games.
 While he's never rushed for more than 172 yards in any game, he has rushed for more than 100 yards in six games this season, including his previous high of 172 against Washington two weeks ago.

-first play from the wishbone that was run perfectly, certainly helped.
+Texas: The Longhorns haven't lost since the shellacking they took against Oklahoma, and the past couple weeks, Texas has been very impressive.
+Texas won at Texas Tech last week, then dominated from start to finish against Iowa State on Saturday.
+The emotion from the tributes to Darrell Royal, including the first play from the wishbone that was run perfectly, certainly helped.
 But emotion can only carry a team so far.
 This performance was all about the players clicking and soundly beating a decent opponent.
 David Ash threw for 364 yards and Texas had 607 yards, and the maligned defense held Iowa State to 276 yards of total offense.
 Texas' has a 8-2 record after its four-game winning streak.

 Lock Haven: After 52 straight losses, Lock Haven has a one-game winning streak.
 Lock Haven broke its losing streak, which was a NCAA Division II record, with a 15-7 win over Cheyney.
 Lock Haven's last win was Nov.
 10, 2007.
 With the Bald Eagles holding that 8-point lead with a little more than two minutes to play, senior quarterback Jarrett Kratzer got a first down on fourth and 1, and they went into victory formation, something none of the players on the roster had experienced before in college.

 Derek Dooley's decision making: Tennessee got a bit of a gift after Missouri tied the game late in regulation.
-The Tigers pooch kicked on the kickoff, giving Tennessee the ball
+The Tigers pooch kicked on the kickoff, giving Tennessee the ball at its own 40-yard line with two timeouts left.
+And after a couple plays gained no yards, Tennessee coach Derek Dooley decided to let the clock run out rather than try for a win in regulation.

 Apparently, Dooley thought the risk of throwing an incomplete pass and having to punt from his own 40 with less than a minute left was too much, and so he didn't even try for the win.
 By the way, Tennessee has a talented quarterback in Tyler Bray and great receivers, and was 0-5 in SEC play.
 Volunteers fans booed the decision.
 Rightfully so.